 Porcelain veneers are thin coverings, as thin as a “fingernail”, bonded over teeth to improve their appearance.
-They can be used to straighten smiles, close-up gaps and spaces, replace worn-down teeth and make teeth permanently whiter.
+They can be used to straighten smiles, close-up gaps as well as spaces, replace worn-down teeth and make teeth permanently whiter.

-The procedure involves taking impressions of the teeth, any necessary x-rays and photographs.
-This allows Dr. Goldberg to ensure this restorative option is a great fit for the patient and their lifestyle.
+The procedure involves taking impressions of the teeth, any necessary x-rays, and photographs.
+This allows Dr. Goldberg to ensure that this restorative option is a great fit for the patient and their lifestyle.

 Veneers make it possible to correct a variety of problems, including:

 - Chipped teeth